kdnelson/Responsive.Flutter/README.md

          |-->mobile
          |-->tablet

 ****** Multiple Widgets Listening To A Single ViewModel Across Several Routed Pages  ******

 The Settings page demonstrates its own viewmodel with a counter.
 It's state is held until the page is popped back to the Home page.
 Notice how incrimenting the counter, popping back to the Home page, and returning back to the Settings page displays a zero counter.
 Yet, all actions made on the Shopping Cart number counter state is held regardless of navigation.
 Then ShoppingCart service adds to the ReactiveServiceMixin library an instance of itself.
 This ReactiveServiceMixin library, with the use of the library observable_ish, takes in a dynamic type and polymorphically casts it to either a RxValue, RxList, or RxSet type.
 Then any change to the service's properties will reactively update the widget bound to the service though the viewmodel.

+****** Partial Widgets Listening To Settings Page  ******

+The SettingsCounterPartialWidget, SettingsCounterWidget, and SettingsCounterParityWidget are called and initialized at app load.
+Both SettingsCounterPartialWidget and SettingsCounterWidget will not rebuild for every counter change.
+However, SettingsCounterParityWidget will listen and rebuild for every change.

+****** Notes ******

+I would rather implement a few viewmodels with several reactive widgets that listen to them.
+Don't thses widgets act as partial widgets already?

 ****** Issues ******

+Create a base Viewmodel and push the idle and busy state into it.

 ****** Review ******